lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/vision-2030.md

 - Use this form https://forms.gle/ABZXjaTk23GuPG116
 - Open a PR in github https://github.com/IntersectMBO/product-website/tree/master/docs/vision

-### What is Cardano
+### Mission

-Cardano is a proven smart contract platform that provides a verifiable, immutable and public infrastructure.
+To empower a global ecosystem of builders, businesses, and communities by providing a scalable, secure, and research-first platform that enables the creation of a new, transparent, and fair digital economy.

-### Vision Statement
+### Vision

 Cardano is the most secure, reliable and censorship-resistant blockchain for mission critical applications to power economies of the future.

-### Our Values
+### Values

 * Integrity
 * Community